• Skip to primary navigation

 • Leaf lettuce is nice and soft and makes a good bottom layer.

 • Rice noodles make the rolls filling, but are not necessary.
-You could go with just lettuce and sliced veg and that would be nice.
+You could go with just lettuce and sliced veg for lower carb wrap.

 Cook the rice noodles according to the package directions - which is something like "bring water to a boil, add noodles and remove from the heat."
 They don't take long.